 Hence, using artificial intelligence, PeekMed suggested a double-level osteotomy instead of the high-tibial osteotomy surgery that was initially proposed.

-As it can be seen in the image and the video, surgeons gained quick, automated insights regarding all the possibilities and necessary angles to perform the preoperative planning.
+As can be seen in the image and the video, surgeons gained quick, automated insights regarding all the possibilities and necessary angles to perform the preoperative planning.

 After carefully planning all possible outcomes, the patient underwent the planned double-level osteotomy – which included both high tibia osteotomy and distal femoral osteotomy.